System-Verification-Lab/compact-parallel-hash-tables/README.md

 [install Meson and Ninja](https://mesonbuild.com/Getting-meson.html) and setup a build directory using
 ```
-meson setup build
+meson setup build -Dbuildtype=debugoptimized -Dwerror=false
 ```
+In particular, `werror` must be disabled because of some warnings generated in CUB.
 The tests can then be run with
 ```
 meson test -C build
 ```